-Does the professional have training or experience in the use of the 1987 federal or 1997 Washington State wetland delineation manuals?
+Does the professional have training or experience in the use of the 1987 Corps of Engineers wetland delineation manual and the appropriate regional supplement?
 The selected professional should have the ability to apply the methods for identifying wetlands used by state and federal agencies.
 Make sure that the professional can identify wetlands and their boundaries consistent with regulating agencies.

 Has the professional had additional training or expertise in related fields such as hydrology, soil science, botany, or ecology?

 Is the professional familiar with local, state, and federal wetland regulations?

 How long has the professional been doing wetlands work?
 How much experience do they have delineating wetlands in the field, assessing wetlands functions and values, or working with wetland regulations?
 Has the person worked in the part of the state where you propose to develop?
 Ask the professional for examples of previous work similar to the services being requested.
 Can the professional take you to a successful wetland mitigation project they designed and/or implemented?

 Does the professional have experience working with regulatory agencies?
 Ask the professional to describe their working relationship with the agencies that will be reviewing and/or permitting your project.